RobinMeis/AirMusic/docs/bluetooth.md

 # Bluetooth
-AUX input can be enabled by going to child 47.
-Afterwards playinfo becomes available.
+Bluetooth input can be enabled by going to child 104.
+Afterwards GetBTStatus becomes available.
 Volume can be set using setvol

 ## StartBTMatch
 Endpoint: ```http://<Radio IP>/StartBTMatch```